 Avoiding disturbances in sensorgrams

-Disturbances in sensorgrams are mainly caused by improper experimental conditions like buffers that are not degassed, samples with particles and liquids, which differ too much in concentration.
+Disturbances in sensorgrams are mainly caused by improper experimental conditions like buffers that are not degassed, samples with particles and solutions, which differ too much in concentration.
 Most of these disturbances can be overcome by proper preparation of the samples and adjusting the method of injection.

 |obvious error||outliners clearly outside the expected range||operator error, precipitates, gas bubbles||propper sample preparation|